Please note: The Arnona Deparment at the Iriyah will be closed to the public from February 2 – 26 2023.

 - A-category visa holders are required to provide daf knisot v’yetziot from Misrad Hapnim for both parents.

 - If an adult resident is a salaried worker:

 - If he or she earned less than a full-time salary, and/or if there were months that he or she did not work over the accounted period, present a tikufot bituach u’ma’asikim from Bituach Leumi.
-This certificate states where and for how long he or she was employed over the accounted period.
+This document states where and for how long he or she was employed over the accounted period.

-To obtain this document, you may print it out either from your online Bituach Leumi account under אישורים or from the self-service machine in the Arnona office (located in waiting area).
+To obtain this document, you may print it out either from your online Bituach Leumi account under אישורים or from the self-service machine in the Arnona office (located in the waiting area).
 For the second option, you will need your Bituach Leumi number and a four-digit PIN code, also used to access the Bituach Leumi phone line.

-- If one received maternity leave for part of the accounted period, include a certificate from Bituach Leumi that details the amount paid per day of the leave, and tlushim for the rest of the period.
+- If one received maternity leave for part of the accounted period, include a document from Bituach Leumi that details the amount paid per day of the leave, and tlushim for the rest of the period.

 - If an adult resident is a self-employed worker: shumat mas for the previous calendar year

 - If at least one resident over age 18 was unemployed and was not a student during October, November and December of the previous calendar year:

 - Present an original letter signed by a dayan, judge or lawyer stating that this resident does not work.
 The letter must include the ID/passport number of the dayan/lawyer who signs it.

 - If the resident has a teudat zehut or holds a permitted-to-work visa, a tikufot bituach u’ma’asikim from Bituach Leumi (see above) must be obtained and presented with the discount application.
 The Iriyah may also request an ishur ma’amad lo oveid from Bituach Leumi as well.